alejandrokeller/ocu_scripts/docu/quickstart/README.md

 |910|Water| dihydrogen monoxide | H2O | 12.61 | NR |
 |913|Xylene, m-|                                  |C8H10|8.56|0.54|

 Given the broad range of detection of the PID sensors, we have decided to always store the signal based on the signal, *V*, in milli volts that is provided by the sensor.
 We do not correct for gas species or substract the baseline, *V*<sub>0</sub>.
-It is left to the user to perform this calibration and determine the required frequency for this task.
-In the following examples, we use a PID flow of *f*<sub>PID</sub>=0.5 lpm.
-Nevertheless, it is possible to operate the instruments using a different PID flowrate.
-The calibration should be performed at the flowrate that will be used during the experiments.
+It is left to the user to perform this calibration and determine the required frequency for this task. **For instance, experiments performed for several hours under high soot concentration (e.g., undiluted CAST Soot) require daily calibration as the soot accumulates on the PID sensor and lowers its response.** In the following examples, we use a PID flow of *f*<sub>PID</sub>=0.5 lpm.
+Nevertheless, it is possible to operate the instruments using a different PID flowrate. **The calibration should be performed at the flowrate that will be used during the experiments.**

 For simplicity, we recommend the use of isobutylene as a universal reference gas due to the fact that the manufacturer lists correction factors in terms of this substance. **Nevertheless, these are approximate values, so for best accuracy you should calibrate with the relevant VOC**.
 Furthermore, the span determination should be performed at a concentration which is relevant for the experiment.
 We recommend to start with a *c*<sub>C4H8</sub>=100ppm mixture, although some experiments may require lower concentrations.
 On the high concentration side, the A12 PID sensors are rated at a maximum of *c*<sub>C4H8</sub>=4000ppm.
 The correction factor from the manufacturer also provides a limit of detection for specific substances (see the A12 version of the sensor).